 An interview with a naval architect

-In an interview with Mara DuVernois, Naval Architect at Resolve Marine, we learned about what makes salvage such a different career track for this field of expertise, a summer trip in her youth that influenced a career and where in the world she's travelled.
+In an interview with Mara DuVernois, Naval Architect at Resolve Marine, we learned about what makes salvage such a different career track for this field of expertise, a summer trip in her youth that influenced a career and where in the world she’s travelled.You earned a degree in naval architecture and marine engineering.
+What influenced you to choose that career path?

-I've always been interested in the technical side of things, an important backdrop for me in making the critical college decision and was influenced by a boating experience when I was young.
+I’ve always been interested in the technical side of things.
+An important backdrop for me in making the critical college decision and was influenced by a boating experience when I was young.
 In researching colleges, I found Webb Institute and learned about the marine field as an area to study.
 It was a route that seemed fitting at the time.
 Looking back, it was 100% the right decision.

 What boating experience influenced you?